-The effective income tax rate for the year ended December 31, 2009 was 30.5% as compared to an effective tax rate of 111.7% for the year ended December 31, 2008.
-Our effective tax rate for the year ended December 31, 2009 was lower than the U.S. federal statutory rate primarily due to international tax rates which are lower than the U.S. tax rate, including the impact of the reduction in 2009 of the Swedish tax rate from 28% to 26.3% that is applied to our Swedish operations, offset in part by a net increase to our valuation allowance and unrecognized tax benefit liability.
+The effective income tax rate for the year ended December 31, 2009 was 26.6% as compared to an effective tax rate of 91.1% for the year ended December 31, 2009 was lower than the U.S. federal statutory rate primarily due to international tax rates which are lower than the U.S. tax rate, including the impact of the reduction in 2009 of the Swedish tax rate from 28% to 26.3% that is applied to our Swedish operations and a net decrease to our valuation allowance and unrecognized tax benefit liability.

-The effective income tax rate for the year ended December 31, 2008 was 111.7% as compared to an effective tax rate of 37.6% for the year ended December 31, 2007.
-Our effective tax rate for the year ended December 31, 2008 was higher than the U.S. federal statutory rate primarily due to an \$11.8 million payment to reimburse certain selling shareholders for underwriters discounts that are not deductible for tax purposes and a \$3.4 million increase in valuation allowance, offset in part by an expected lower overall rate on normal operations due to reductions in German corporate tax rates in 2008, other international tax rates that are lower than the U.S. tax rate, changes in overall profitability and state tax benefits.
+The effective income tax rate for the year ended December 31, 2008 was 91.1% as compared to an effective tax rate of 37.5% for the year ended December 31, 2007.
+Our effective tax rate for the year ended December 31, 2008 was higher than the U.S. federal statutory rate primarily due to an \$11.8 million payment to reimburse certain selling shareholders for underwriters discounts that are not deductible for tax purposes and a \$3.0 million net increase in valuation allowance, offset in part by an expected lower overall rate on normal operations due to reductions in German corporate tax rates in 2008, other international tax rates that are lower than the U.S. tax rate, changes in overall profitability and state tax benefits.